phproberto/joomla-component/README.md

 // Get active component
 $component = Component::getActive();

-// Get an instance of com_content component
+// Get an instance of com_content component.
+Instances are cached statically to avoid loading duplicated data.
 $component = Component::get('com_content');

+// You can also get a 100% fresh instance (not cached)
+$component = Component::getFresh('com_content');

+// You can clear a specific instance from the cache Component::clear('com_content');

+// Or clear all the instances from the cache Component::clearAll();

 // Get component params
 $params = $component->getParams();